Dodge Charger: Fifth generation: 1981–1987

-The Charger returned in 1981 as a front-wheel drive subcompact hatchback coupe with a five-speed manual or three-speed automatic transmission.
+The Charger returned in 1981 as a front-wheel drive subcompact hatchback coupe with a five-speed manual or a three-speed automatic transmission.
 This economy-type model was similar to the Dodge Omni 024, but slightly larger.
-The Charger was available with a 2.2 L SOHC engine or a turbocharged 2.2 L SOHC.
+The Charger was available with a normally aspirated 2.2 L SOHC engine or a turbocharged version.
 Unlike in the Dodge Daytona, the turbo was available only with the manual transmission.

-A Shelby Charger was marketed starting in 1983, with a turbo version available in 1984 producing 142 hp at 5600 rpm and 160 lb·ft of torque at 3200 rpm.
-The engine was not intercooled, and used a small t3 Garrett turbo.
-In 1985, the electronics were updated allowing for an increase in boost pressure.
-As a result, output increased to 146 hp.
-In 1987 the intercooler-equipped 2.2L Turbo II engine was included with the Shelby-built Charger GLHS, these were the last 1000 L-body Chargers built and power was again bumped, this time to 175 hp and 175 lb.ft. of torque by way of the aforementioned intercooler as well as a two-piece intake manifold, larger injectors and throttle body, and Shelby-tuned ECM.
+A Shelby Charger was marketed starting in 1983, with a turbo version available in 1984, rated at 142 hp at 5600 rpm and 160 lb·ft of torque at 3200 rpm.
+The engine was not intercooled and used a small t3 Garrett turbo.
+In 1985, the electronics were updated, allowing for an increase in boost pressure.
+As a result, output was increased by 4 hp.
+In 1987, the intercooler-equipped 2.2L Turbo II engine was included with the Shelby-built Charger GLHS.
+These were the last 1,000 L-body Chargers built, with power increased to 175 hp and 175 lb·ft of torque with the intercooler as well as a two-piece intake manifold, larger injectors and throttle body, as well as a Shelby-tuned ECM.